mikerst/mikethomas.design/src/work/from-zero-to-one-uk-energy.md

 Over a six month period, I worked with Piclo's innovation lead, as well as colleagues from the wider energy industry, including UK government and Ofgem, to prototype and iterate on the vision for a new B2B SaaS product, designed to enable the trading of obligations to provide service in to various UK energy markets.

 <div class="notice">
     Hey!
 Mike here.
-Sorry to interupt.
+Sorry to interrupt.
 It's been fed back to me that this case study may be a little on the long side, which I agree with.
 I'll be republishing this in a more snackable format soon. 🙏
 </div>

 ### My role